 I defended my country, the country I love, in WWII, but I was denied service at the lunch counter when I came home.

 I defended my country, the country I love, in the Vietnam war, but when I came home, they turned the fire hoses on me when I dared to vote.

 I defended my country, the country I love, in the Iraq war, but when I came home, the police still stopped and frisked me for no reason.

-I am a person of color and I joined the military and I am veteran today because I love my country.
+I am a person of color, and I joined the military, and I am a veteran today because I love my country.